fanglingsu/vimb/man.md

 bookmarks
 : The bookmark completion is similar to the history completion, but does match only the tags of the bookmarks.
-The bookmark completion ist started by `:open !` or `:tabopen !` and does a prefix search for all given words in the bookmark tags.
+The bookmark completion ist started by `:open !`, `:tabopen !` or `:bmr ` and does a prefix search for all given words in the bookmark tags.

 : `:open !foo ba` will match all bookmark that have the tags "foo" or "foot" and tags starting with "ba" like "ball".
+: `:bmr foo bar` to complete existing bookmark matching the tags "foo" or "bar"

 boomark tags
 : The boomark tag completion allows to insert already used bookmarks for the